-Brain Stroke Emergency Treatment
+Brain Stroke Emergency Thrombectomy in Lucknow

 Emergency thrombectomy removes clots from brain arteries - restoring blood flow in the golden hour.